 For Monica, man is an ironic distancing from the position she has reached in society.
 A fully emancipated and conscious figure, who automatically returns her charisma but which is also an attempt to escape from her role through sensuality.
-The theme of overthrowing the world that pervades carnival has a persistence in the way she approaches portraits.
-The make-up, the backgrounds, the hair styles, the clothes, the fabrics, the accessories, the symbols scattered in the frame, are the elements in which her study of the person is condensed as a separate part.
+The theme of overthrowing the world that pervades carnival has persistence in the way she approaches portraits.
+The make-up, the backgrounds, the hairstyles, the clothes, the fabrics, the accessories, the symbols scattered in the frame, are the elements in which her study of the person is condensed as a separate part.
 Our carnival is the mask, a retreat, theirs is a collective parade, a competition, the idea of putting yourself to the test within your social group.
-Monica is a nall-round visual artist, the construction of the set is a kindof reconnaissance of the heart of the story it is about to tell.
-The backdrop, the color she will choose, have a psychagogic function, liberating interiority which is guided to take full freedom of movement through different emotional patterns.
+Monica is an all-around visual artist, the construction of the set is a kind of reconnaissance of the heart of the story it is about to tell.
+The backdrop, the color she will choose, has a psychagogic function, liberating interiority which is guided to take full freedom of movement through different emotional patterns.

 When she portrays female subjects, another factor comes into play, strictly related to her identity.
-Make-up, styling, lighting become a device and make the shoot an informal field of self-analysis.
+Make-up, styling, lighting become a device and makes the shoot an informal field of self-analysis.
 Inside the portrayed woman, Monica rereads her own story.
-There are great portrait artists whose stature is measured in the absence of reticence, in ruthlessness, in the ability to grasp the inner quality of the character without paying attention to rank, position in the world, role of client.
-Photography can also be a cruel act, but in this cruelty there is often a disarming sincerity which makes you applaud the shot and at the same time absolve this excess of truth.
+There are great portrait artists whose stature is measured in the absence of reticence, in ruthlessness, in the ability to grasp the inner quality of the character without paying attention to rank, position in the world, the role of a client.
+Photography can also be a cruel act, but in this cruelty, there is often a disarming sincerity that makes you applaud the shot and at the same time absolve this excess of truth.
 But this is not the case with Monica.
 Her Portraits help the subject to bring out something about themselves that they would otherwise be afraid to exhibit.
-And this is all the more true when the subject is a woman, because through the face and the body, the Brazilian photographer always tells something of her own story, an individual fact that is shared with those who are in front of the lens, something she has caught a glimpse of and feels belongs to all women.
+And this is all the more true when the subject is a woman because, through the face and the body, the Brazilian photographer always tells something of her own story, an individual fact that is shared with those who are in front of the lens, something she has caught a glimpse of and feels belongs to all women.

 Caravaggio, Lux et filum O retrato do artist quando moço Não é promissora, cândida pintura( Chico Buarque, “Foto da Capa”)